Bharath5806/LocalkubeMinikube/README.md

 ```bash
  curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64
 ```
-Make it executable and move it into your path:
+Make it executable and move it into our path:

 ```bash
  chmod +x minikube